linnarsson-lab/adult-human-brain/README.md

 ### Raw sequence reads

-Raw data in fastq and BAM format is available [at NeMO](http://data.nemoarchive.org/biccn/grant/u01_lein/linnarsson/transcriptome/sncell/10x_v3/human/).
+Raw data in fastq and BAM format are available [at NeMO](http://data.nemoarchive.org/biccn/grant/u01_lein/linnarsson/transcriptome/sncell/10x_v3/human/).

-Our gene and transcripts annotation is based on Based on GRCh38.p13 gencode V35 primary sequence assembly.

-We discarded genes or transcripts that overlapped or mapped to other genes or non-coding RNAs 3’ UTR.

-The GTF file used for read counts: [gb_pri_annot_filtered.gtf](https://storage.googleapis.com/linnarsson-lab-tmp/gb_pri_annot.gtf)

-The genes and transcripts that were discarded: [filtered_transcripts.txt](https://storage.googleapis.com/linnarsson-lab-tmp/filtered_transcripts.txt)
+Our gene and transcript annotation is based on GRCh38.p13 gencode V35 primary sequence assembly.
+We discarded genes or transcripts that overlapped or mapped to other genes' or non-coding RNAs' 3’ UTRs.
+Here we provide [the GTF file used to count reads](https://storage.googleapis.com/linnarsson-lab-tmp/gb_pri_annot.gtf), and [the genes and transcripts that were discarded](https://storage.googleapis.com/linnarsson-lab-tmp/filtered_transcripts.txt).

 ### Expression matrices